 Another view of the Fernco QL-200 with a vernier caliper that I used to measure the part:

-Cutting out a section of PVC pipe to make a repair is a significant decision.
-You only get once chance to make the proper cuts or you’ll mess up big time $$$.
+Cutting out a section of PVC pipe is a significant decision because you only get once chance to make the proper cuts.
 I used calipers to measure the diameter of the 45 degree PVC elbow just below the glue joint where I’d be cutting the pipe because I wanted to reassure myself the Fernco Qwik Ell would fit.
 You won’t need to measure the pipe if you purchase the correct diameter Fernco Qwik Ell as this was for my edification.

 I compared the diameter of the PVC pipe joint with the inside diameter of the Fernco Qwik Ell to confirm the fitting matched the PVC elbow.
 No surprise – if matched almost perfectly, just a bit on the small side as it should be for a tight fit.
 I just wanted to be extra sure.

 Make a Cardboard Template

 To mark the positions of the cuts on the leaking PVC pipe, I traced the outline of the Fernco fitting on a piece of cardboard.
 I needed to do this because there was no space between the PVC drain pipe and the floor joist to position the Fernco fitting directly to mark my cuts on the PVC pipe.